-- Evidence of a baccalaureate degree from a U.S. institution of higher education that is accredited with an accrediting agency recognized by the U.S. Department of Education.
-International students must have their degree evaluated by a recognized member of the National Association of Credential Evaluation Services (NACES).
-Evaluations and transcripts received directly from the evaluation service will be accepted as official documents.
+- All applicants must have earned 60 credits of related coursework in an undergraduate program.
+Evidence of completion of an Associate of Arts or Associate of Science Degree from a U.S. institution of higher education that is accredited or in candidacy status with an accrediting agency recognized by the U.S. department of Education.
+International students must have their degree evaluated by a recognized member of the National Association of Credential Evaluation Services (NACES). - Evaluations and transcripts received directly from the evaluation service will be accepted as official documents.
 Foreign transcripts that have not been evaluated will not be accepted by the Office of Admissions.
-All documents issued in a foreign language must have a certified English translation attached. - Official transcripts from other institutions of higher learning attended for courses to be applied to the program. - A "B" average (2.7 g.p.a) or better in all undergraduate coursework, or a "B" or better average in all work attempted in upper division undergraduate studies, or a "B" or better average in previous graduate work. - A copy of your current resume along with a valid government issued photo ID - A personal statement (500 words) of professional and educational goals - References from three people who can attest to the likelihood of your successful completion of the degree program. - For students for whom English is a second language, a minimum score of 530 on the paper-based or 79 on the computer-based Test of English as a Foreign Language (TOEFL), 6.5 on the International English Language Test (IELTS), or 50 on the PTE Academic Score Report.
+All documents issued in a foreign language must have a certified English translation attached; - Official transcripts from other institutions of higher learning attended for courses to be applied to the program; - A grade of "C" or better for any transferred coursework as an undergraduate student; - If the applicant has fewer than 60 credits, a combination of credits and a portfolio of demonstrated prior learning may be considered as fulfillment of the 60 credit coursework requirement. - A current resume; - · Valid government issued photo ID; - · A personal statement (500 words) of professional and educational goals; - References from two people who can attest to the likelihood of your successful completion of the degree program.
+A recommendation form may be found on the University website - For students for whom English is a second language, a minimum score of 530 on the paper-based or 79 on the computer-based Test of English as a Foreign Language (TOEFL),6.5 on the International English Language Test (IELTS) or 50 on the PTE Academic Score Report.